 What to bring?

 Have a look at the full equipment list by clicking "Equipment list" in the menu above.
 You can leave your luggage at the accommodation each day, so when you are out ski touring, you only have to carry what you need for the day.
 It is imperative to have proper avalanche safety equipment, touring equipment for skiing or splitboarding, and knowledge on how to use your gear properly.
 Books you can purchase in order to familiarize yourself with the area in Lyngen are:

 - Safer Ski Touring in Norway

 How to get there?

-The easiest way to get to our meeting point, Lyngen, is to take a flight within Norway from one of the main cities (Oslo, Bergen, Etc...) to Tromsø, using an airline such as Norwegian or SAS, then taking the bus from Tromsø to Lyngen.
+The easiest way to get to our meeting point, Tromsø, is to take a flight within Norway from one of the main cities (Oslo, Bergen, Etc...), using an airline such as Norwegian, SAS, or Flyr.
 Please contact us if you need any help with this.

 Safety is always the number one consideration on a trip with Norrøna Hvitserk Adventure.
 If there is an emergency on tour with us, help will be able to reach you relatively quickly.
 We have a 24-hour emergency hotline at our office and the guide will always have the ability to contact help.
 Norway has excellent search and rescue operations throughout the country with evacuations available via helicopter or red cross emergency teams.

 Our guides have first aid training and have a selection of medicines and first aid equipment for the necessary treatment in the mountains.
 Hvitserk also has a partnership with Turlegen.no (Trip Doctor) who can be contacted if needed for medical advice.

 If you are on prescribed medication, have known allergies, or similar, you must always bring your personal medication.